jackyzha0/quartz/content/blog/Open-Sourcing Tutor-GPT.md

 ![[assets/bloom_courtland.png]]

-and its accompanying thoughts:
+And its accompanying thoughts:

 ![[assets/bloom_courtland_thoughts.png]]

 Notice how Bloom reasons it should indulge the topic, validate the student, and point toward (but not supply) possible answers.
-Then the resultant responses are ones that do this and more, gently guiding toward a fuller comprehension and higher-fidelity understanding of the music.
+Then the resultant responses do this and more, gently guiding toward a fuller comprehension and higher-fidelity understanding of the music.

 Aside from these edgier cases, Bloom shines helping students understand difficult passages (from syntactic to conceptual levels) and giving writing feedback (especially competent at thesis construction).
-[Take it for a spin.](https://discord.gg/udtxycbh)
+[Take it for a spin](https://discord.gg/udtxycbh).

-Ultimately, we hope [open-sourcing Bloom](https://github.com/plastic-labs/tutor-gpt#readme) will allow anyone to run with these elicitations and prompt to expand its utility to support other domains.
+Ultimately, we hope [open-sourcing Bloom](https://github.com/plastic-labs/tutor-gpt#readme) will allow anyone to run with these elicitations and prompt to expand utility and support multiple domains.
 We’ll be doing work here too.

 ## Bloom & Agentic AI

-This constitutes the beginning of an approach far superior to just slapping a chatbot UI over a content library that's probably already in a base model's pre-training.
+This constitutes the beginning of an approach far superior to just slapping a chatbot UI over a content library that's probably already in the foundation model's pre-training.

 After all, if it were just about content delivery, MOOCs would've solved education.
 We need more than that to reliably grow rare minds.
 And we're already seeing Bloom excel at promoting synthesis and creative interpretation within its narrow utility.